The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 A Wide Range of Degrees Offer Entry into a Wide-Ranging Field

-The training and credentials you pick up in the service are invaluable both for directly helping your unit and laying a firm foundation for a civilian career.
-But to continue on into real counseling and human services jobs, you’ll need to earn a college degree.
+The training and credentials you pick up in the service were invaluable for helping your unit, and they can also help in laying a firm foundation for a civilian career.
+But to continue on into licensed counseling jobs in the civilian world, you’ll need to earn a college degree.

 The good news is that you can start climbing the educational ladder early and get real, useful skills quickly in counseling or human services.